pedalferrous/analytic-script/README.md

 ## PRIMARY USES & SUMMARY:
-* Contents of this project may be used in tandem to optimize thin film configurations as well as plot their internal characteristics, including explicit and average e-fields, transmission and reflection coefficients, and e-field integrals across structures or particular features.
+* Contents of this project may be used in tandem to optimize thin film configurations as well as plot internal characteristics.
+This includes explicit and average e-fields, transmission and reflection coefficients, and e-field integrals across structures or particular features.
-* File `thinFilmClean.py` contains all methods relating to analytic thin film solver, using methods defined in various photonics papers indicated in code.
-This file may be called explicitly to plot various collections of `film`s defined in head of code (`stack`).
-This 'stack' is easily adjustable, with measurements in nm, and directions for input of refractive indices, allowing constant real, constant complex, csv-format, and Drude Model.
+* File `thinFilmClean.py` comprises all methods relating to analytic thin film solver, using techniques defined in various photonics papers indicated in code.
+This file may be called explicitly to plot various collections of `film`s defined in head of code (i.e. in the `stack`).
+  This `stack` is easily adjustable, with measurements in nm, and directions for input of refractive indices, allowing constant real, constant complex, csv-format, and Drude Model.
 * File `autoOptimize.py` calls various methods in the